alistu28/DataChallenge_ThePowerpuffGirls/README.md

-# Telco Insight Hub
+# Welcome to the Telco Insight Hub Project Repository!

-## Project Overview

-This repository hosts the codebase and documentation for the Telco Insight Hub, a dynamic customer insights platform developed as part of the Data Science Weekend (DSW) 2023 event by Data Science Indonesia.
-The project aims to tackle the high churn rate faced by a Telco Company.

 ## Event Details